hasktorch/hasktorch/hasktorch/doc/06-linear-regression.md

-Note the expression of the architecture in the `Torch.NN.linear` function (a single linear layer, or alternatively a neural network with zero hidden layers), does not require an explicit representation of the compute graph, but is simply a composition of tensor ops.
+Note the expression of the architecture in the `Torch.NN.linear` function (a single linear layer, or alternatively a neural network with zero hidden layers) does not require an explicit representation of the compute graph, but is simply a composition of tensor ops.
 Because of the autodiff mechanism described in the previous section, the graph is constructed automatically as pure functional ops